bernhardAxonIvy/doc/source/designer-guide/how-to/miscellaneous.rst

    Since ``THIRD_PARTY`` events are distributed as messages in a Cluster, all custom event parameter objects *must be serializable*.

-   Please be aware of the fact that having multiple running instances of a system event sender may lead to race conditions.
-If you use system events for message exchange between e.g. processes and/or User Dialogs and third party systems that are integrated via the Server Extension mechanism, you should ensure that a certain event is only sent once.
-   This may require that the third party system (e.g. an ESB) is only started on one node in the cluster.
+   Please be aware that running multiple instances of a system event sender may lead to race conditions.
+If you use system events for message exchange between Axon Ivy processes and/or User Dialogs and third party systems integrated via the Server Extension mechanism, you have to ensure that a certain event is only sent once.
+One way to solve this is that the third party system (e.g. an ESB) is attached to only one node in the cluster.
 Otherwise a received message from the external system may be injected into the Axon Ivy Engine Enterprise Edition system n times (once for each node) instead of being sent only once.